weni-ai/fcm-channel-ios/README.md

 ## How to use

+### Firebase Notifications Config:
+Make sure that you have a working Firebase project and that your app is setup correctly to receive notifications via FCM.
+More information can be found [here](https://firebase.google.com/docs/cloud-messaging/ios/client)

 ### Configure Messages:
 Before making any Push calls or using the chat view, configure the fcm-channel by calling: